schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Exclamation

-A substance abuse counselor steers a residency at a emergency room.
+A substance abuse counselor steers a residency at an emergency room.

 ## Geometric Illustration